xamarin/mac-samples/PredicateEditorSample/README.md

 PredicateEditorSample
 =====================

-Original Project file lifted from Apple's sample site of the same name: NSSearchField Converted to Mono and C# by:  Kenneth J. Pouncey 2010/11/23

 "PredicateEditorSample" is a sample MonoMac application that shows how to use the NSPredicateEditor.

 The NSPredicateEditor class is a subclass of NSRuleEditor that is specialized for editing NSPredicate objects.
 This sample is intended